By Madeleine Ortiz

 Do your research.

 Evidence is your secret weapon.
 After three years of back and forth with doctors, Lisa finally was able to undergo a skin removal surgery.
 “It wasn’t easy,” she says.
-She was told her BMI was too high and was even offered advice like Weight Watchers or working out.
+She was told her BMI was too high and was even offered advice like going to Weight Watchers or working out.
 But Lisa had tenacity, and a whole bunch of research on her side.
 People can share their opinion, but if you have facts, you’ll win every time.
 Do your research and don’t give up on pursuing the treatment that is best for you.

 Don’t be scared of exploring all the options.